JustinLove/flow-dj/README.md

 # Flow DJ

 A Stepmania 5 theme mod which replaces music selection with an auto song picker.
+Stop stressing over which song and level to pick, and *just play*.

 ## Features

-- Selects steps by player score, with warm-up/cool-down and random variations.
+- Selects steps by player score with some variation in target score.
-- Estimates scores for unplayed steps.
 - Prefers songs by inverse play count to maximize variety.

+## The Whys

+The problem for me was I tended to run through songs in the same order every time.
+Since I usually to do a kind of warm up/warm down, this also meant I would play the same songs on lower and higher levels in each group.
+I found the random options to be inconvenient to use and/or restrictive.
+I tried drunken-shame, but found the challenge adjustment stayed too easy for my taste.

+This module picks songs by score independently of fixed orders to mix up the easy/hard ones, and tries to introduce some variation within a session, both for warm up/down, and for difficulty spikes and relaxes.
+Beyond that it prefers least played songs for variety, with some random noise to prevent it from cycling the same order over and over.

+If you use Flow-DJ, you don't have to think about which song to play.
+Once you find score ranges that work for you, you usually don't have to think about what level to play, though you can tweak the settings as needed.
+(My range seems to be 60s-80s.)
+Unlike drunken shame, it pauses between every song, which works for me to monitor how things are going and take a drink.

 ## Limits